1880-1909

 Taung and Hartswater also had a Jewish presence.
 The Jewish Life in the Country Communities Study (Volume II), by SA Friends of Beit Hatfutsot count 22 and 8 families respectively.
 The lists are however incomplete.
 In the case of Hartswater, the Blum brothers are left off.

 Taung was an important railway station and trade node.
 As we will learn, some Taung names are linked to the Vryburg story are the Rauff family, the Jocums, the Senderowitz family and of course the Bayers.
-Another Taung family that had a Vrburg connection are the Traub's.
+Another Taung family that had a Vryburg connection are the Traub's.
 Like so many Jews in Vryburg, Harry Traub was from Talsen and married Bella Blumberg.
 Parts of the Blumberg family came to Vryburg (Jewlers).
 There was another Traub connection to Vryburg.
 Isaac Traub of Beaufort West was related to Samuel John Beyer (by marriage) and his son Elias articled in Vryburg as a lawyer.
 Later, Arthur Getz (son of Dr. Marcus and Tilly Getz) married Bernice Traub, the daughter of Eli Traub.
 Harry Traub bought his business from from Leon Albow in 1917.
 In 1920, Traub sold the business to Samuel John Bayer.
 Curiously, the Albow family are not listed by the The Jewish Life in the Country Communities Study (Volume II) study.

 The Albow Brothers Centre (Saul, Phillip and Isaac) is a feature of the Cape Town Jewish community infrastructure.
 From Leon's death certificates we glean that he was from Taurigan (Tavrig or Taurage in Lithuania) and he had a brother Ephraim and two sisters.
 The latter lived in Leningrad with his mother.
 Leon was a bachelor and I assume he was a cousin of the more famous Albow brothers who also hailed from Tavrig or Taurage.

 An article in the Northern News of 13th October 1915 sheds more light on the Jews of nearby Taungs and Bloemhof.
 We learn of a partnership between Herman and Abraham Katzen, Joseph Fisher and Leopold and Max Setzen.
 From the Beit Hatfutsot Team we know that Herman Katzen hailed form Krustpils/Kreitzberg in Latvia, Latvia.
 He later moved to Vereeniging and was a pillar of the community.
-Another Taung merchant was Percy Friedman.
+Another Taung merchant was Percy Friedman (later at Pokwane).
 He was the son of Jacob and Tophilia Friedman and bought his store in 1919.

-Jewish Life
+Early Jewish Life

 According to Jewish Life in the Country Communities Study (Volume II), by SA Friends of Beit Hatfutsot study of South Africa's rural communities, the Vryburg community was formally established in 1912.
 It chronicles that Reverend (presumably Peretz) Boyarsky ran the first services for the High Holidays.
 It would however seem that a community was founded prior to this.
 The Sonnenberg Papers Collection, at UCT, submit that Charles Sonnenberg served as the President of the Jewish Community of Vryburg “for some years.”
 By 1912 Charles had died in Cape Town.
 It thus seems plausible to assume that a congregation existed well before this date.
-There is scant archival evidence to describe the religious and communal life these Jews led in the first two decades.
+There is no archival evidence to describe the religious and communal life these Jews led in the first two decades.
 The first historical evidence of a Jewish collective coming into existence is based on the fact that a group of local Jews petitioned for the Jewish cemetery, consecrated on 15 September 1905.
 Once can assume that this process took several months, hence Jews probably mobilised as a collective sometime around 1904.
-As the cemetery was consecrated by the Bulawayo Rabbi, it appears that the local Jews looked North on matters Jewish.
+As the cemetery was consecrated by the Bulawayo Rabbi, it appears that the local Jews looked both North and South (Kimberley) on Jewish matters.

 Fluidity: